ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

   var
     textFile: System.TextFile;
   begin
+    try
       // Set the name of the file that will be created AssignFile(textFile, fileName);

       // Enclose in try/except block to handle errors try
         // Create (if not found) and open the file for writing Rewrite(textFile);

         // Adding text
         WriteLn(textFile, stringText);

-      // Close file
-      CloseFile(textFile);

       except
         // Catch error here
         on E: EInOutError do
           writeln('Error occurred.
 Details: ', E.ClassName, '/', E.Message);
+      end;
+    finally
+      // Close file
+      CloseFile(textFile);
     end;
   end;